-However, they are not really secrets, and they certainly have not been kept from limousine business owners.
-They are readily available to any limousine operator who desires them.
-In fact, this is not the total list of secrets of the highly successful; it is simply the seven most common ones that I can share given the space limitation of this article.
+These tips are not really secrets.
+They certainly have not been kept from limousine business owners.
+They are readily available to any operator who desires them.
+In fact, this is not the total list of secrets of the highly successful; it is simply the seven most common we can share given the space limitation of this article.

-Conduct an Annual Audit Large corporations, both public and private (Hertz, Greyhound, Carey International), have annual audits in addition to annual reports to shareholders and management.
-Most medium-sized companies (local banks, a Ford dealership, the local utility company) perform annual audits for the same reasons, and also to ensure accuracy, compliance to standard accounting procedures, detect fraud and ensure that the company is performing to industry standards and company forecasts.
+Most medium-sized companies (local banks, a Ford dealership, the local utility company) perform annual audits for the same reasons, and also to ensure accuracy, compliance to standard accounting procedures, detect fraud, and ensure the company is performing to industry standards and company forecasts.

-Successful small companies (less than $20 million in annual revenues, i.e., local equipment rental companies, local furniture stores and limousine companies) will have less formal and less expensive audits by accountants, industry specialists and consultants.
-The purpose is the same as with the large and medium-sized companies; however, the results can often be more impacting.
-Why don?t limousine companies take advantage of this important tool?
+Successful small companies (less than $20 million in annual revenue, like local equipment rental companies, local furniture stores, and limousine companies) will have less formal and less expensive audits by accountants, industry specialists, and consultants.

-Another reason that limousine businesses don?t conduct annual audits is the misconception of the cost, and under estimating the business value of the audit.
+Another reason limousine businesses don't conduct annual audits is the misconception of the cost, and underestimating the business value of the audit.
 Yes, audits for large and medium-sized companies can cost tens of thousands of dollars.
-However, audits for limousine companies and other small businesses can cost as little as a few hundred dollars ? usually $500 to $1,500.
+However, audits for limousine companies and other small businesses can cost as little as a few hundred dollars—usually $500 to $1,500.

-Focus on Closing Sales Inquiries Approximately 23 years ago, I promoted a great secretary to the position of manager of our limousine company.
-The company was doing a lot of marketing and advertising, and one of my goals for the new manager was to make outside sales calls to complement our sales and marketing efforts.
+Approximately 23 years ago, an operator promoted a great secretary to the position of manager of a limousine company.
+The company was doing a lot of marketing and advertising, and one of the goals for the new manager was to make outside sales calls to complement other sales and marketing efforts.

-The manager convinced me that her time would be better spent by first improving our ability to close the inquiry calls that our sales and marketing efforts were already producing.
+The manager was convinced her time would be better spent by first improving the company's ability to close the inquiry calls the sales and marketing efforts were already producing.
 She was absolutely correct.

-I was so focused on growing our business by increasing sales and marketing, that I forgot one of the fundamental principles of sales ? maximize closing the inquiries you currently have before spending money to get more inquiries.
+This operator was so focused on growing the business by increasing sales and marketing, that he forgot one of the fundamental principles of sales: maximize closing the inquiries you currently have before spending money to get more.

-It is far easier and less expensive to improve the skill level of your current sales staff and close a greater number of your current inquiries than to spend more money and effort getting more inquiries, and only closing a smaller percentage of the inquiries.
-Example: Would you rather close 10 percent of 20 inquiries and obtain two $150 reservations, or close 30 percent of 10 inquiries and obtain three reservations totaling $450 in sales.
-Why spend the time, money and effort to get the second 10 inquiry calls?
+It is far easier, and less expensive, to improve the skill level of your current sales staff and close a greater number of your current inquiries than to spend more money and effort getting more inquiries and only closing a smaller percentage.

 What should you do?
 Start by measuring your inquiries each day.
 Measure the number of sales your staff actually sells out of the total inquiries for the day.
 Set some expectations.
 Hire professional sales trainers if you do not have that expertise.

-Hire Coaches, Account-ability Partners, Expert Advice Sometimes I feel limousine operators believe that they have to do things the hard way ? figuring things out by ?the school of hard knocks.?
-It is almost as if it isn?t fair if they use someone else?s experience or expertise.
-There is this mentality that, ?if I don?t do it myself, I can?t really take credit for the success.?
+Sometimes it seems limousine operators believe they have to do things the hard way.
+It is almost as if they think it isn't fair if they use someone else's experience or expertise.
+There is this mentality that if they don't do it themselves, they can't really take credit for the success.

-Collect Loss of Use (Down Time) and Diminished Value from Wrecks How much are you collecting from the insurance company for each day your car is out of service?
+How much are you collecting from the insurance company for each day your car is out of service?
 Zero? $100? $500?
 Many operators collect nothing.
-Highly successful operators use professionals to collect loss of use, minimize charge backs from third-party insurance companies, collect storage, collect towing, receive higher appraisals and save time and money administering claims.
+Highly successful operators use professionals to collect loss of use, minimize charge backs from third-party insurance companies, collect storage, collect towing, receive higher appraisals, and save time and money administering claims.

 Are you collecting for diminution of value?
-Diminution of value is the difference in value of a vehicle before it was wrecked and after it is wrecked.
-If you are trying to sell two identical 1999 Town Cars and one has been wrecked, you might get less money for the one that has been wrecked.
+Diminution of value is the difference in value of a vehicle before and after it is wrecked.
+If you are trying to sell two identical cars and one has been wrecked, you might get less money for the one that has been wrecked.
 Insurance companies should pay you for this loss.

 Collecting loss of use and diminution of value is difficult.
 Insurance companies employ thousands of attorneys and other professionals to keep limousine operators from collecting fees.
 It is no wonder why it has been so difficult to collect.
 Subrogation companies study tort law relative to insurance claims and often are more versed than general-practice attorneys.